JohannesRabauer/micro-migration-examples/README.md

 # micro-migration-examples
 Examples for the MicroMigration-Library

-Currently contains three major examples:
+Currently contains four major examples:
 ## Example with `ExplicitMigrater`
 In the package `de.johannes_rabauer.micromigration.examples.explicit` there is a simple example with explicitly listed upgrade scripts.
 This is the most straight forward approach to use migration scripts.